Oct 3, 2010

 the door!!!

-the 2 chambers below, all sealed with mosquito net to prevent flys to come in...the idea is to have 2 toilet seats...using one for 6 month or a year...then close that and move to the other one for another 6 months or a year, while the first chamber is composting...
-I need to check how long does it take to compost properly...
+the 2 chambers below, all sealed with mosquito net to prevent flies from coming in...the idea is to have 2 toilet seats...using one for 6 months or a year...then close that and move to the other one for another 6 months or a year, while the first chamber is composting...
+I need to check how long it takes to compost properly before using it...

 the doors for each chamber, with mosquito net as well...
-I didn't bother to make proper doors as it would be harder to close it well for the flys, and also because I will only have to open each one once a year or so...keep it simple :-)
+I didn't bother to make proper doors as it would be harder to close it well for the flys, and also because I will only have to open each one once a year or so...
+I´m keeping it simple ...

-the pee collector detail...so the pee will go through this pipe straight into a strawbale which is also inside the chamber... this will make a good compost as well, and it will not create so much smell as if it was mixed with the poo...
-I might collect it in liquid to mix with water , but not for now...
-I need to learn better about that :-)
+the pee collector detail...so the pee will go through this pipe straight into a strawbale which is also inside the chamber... this will make a good compost as well, and it will smell so strongly of pee as if it was mixed with the poo...
+I might collect it into a water container but not for now...
+I need to learn better about these things, and observe... for now, I´m following what I´ve been told so far ...

-I just made one for now, but I will have time to do the second one later... another thing to do on a rainy day :-)...
+I just made one seat for now, but I will have time to do the second one later... another thing to do on a rainy day...

-It was exciting, and not such a big deal after all :-)
+It was exciting, and it´s not so complicated after all...